Denise Taylor, MD, AAHIVS

 Dr. Denise Taylor went to medical school at University of California, San Diego from 1985 to 1989 and completed a Family Medicine Residency in Martinez, California in 1992.
 She worked for a short time in private practice but has mostly worked in government settings like county clinics and correctional facilities since then.
 Says Taylor, “I find that I enjoy working with the underserved more than I enjoy working with people who are more in my own demographic.”
 People living with HIV have been a core part of her patient pool since the beginning of her career.
 In 1997, Taylor began her earnest pursuit of becoming an HIV Specialist.
 Taylor recalls, “I had recently been hired at a state prison in California and one of the HIV care providers moved to another part of the state.
 I was asked if I could like to focus on HIV care and I readily agreed since it seemed like an interesting and worthwhile pursuit.
 During my residency I had taken care of many patients who had died of AIDS and providing primary care to people with HIV appealed to me.”

 Taylor works in a few different settings currently including a state prison, county jail, and community health center.
 The majority of her time spent caring for people with HIV/AIDS is in the local community health center.
 She contracts with them for one day a week and, until recently, was the sole provider for a period of 15 years.
-She has one nurse who helps her during her clinic day.
+She has two nurses who help her during her clinic day.
 “I see patients who primarily come from disadvantaged backgrounds.
 I follow about 150 patients with HIV/AIDS and an additional 100 patients who are transgender.
 A few patients fall into both categories.
 I see about 20 patients a day, one day a week.
 I am seeing more young patients now than when I started, more newly diagnosed and more women.
-I would say the practice is about 30% over 50 and my oldest patient is about 85.
-Since I speak Spanish I also have a number of monolingual Spanish speakers in my case load.”
+I would say the practice is about 30% over 50 and my oldest patient is about 88.
+Since I speak Spanish I also have a number of monolingual Spanish speakers on my case load.”

 Taylor provides care to a large transgender population.
 Some people drive over three hours each way for a clinic visit, showcasing how desperate they are for care.
 Says Taylor, “I opened up my one-day-a-week community practice to the trans community by reaching out to the local support group in our small town.
 It took a while to build up trust but once the patients came in the practice grew exponentially.
 I joined an advocacy group and through a variety of outreach methods, I have grown the practice to stretch up and down the coast of central California and also to extend inland to the Central Valley.
 I am seeing children in my clinic who are being brought in by parents who find my name by word of mouth, newspaper articles, radio, Google search, or through their schools and need information about how to help their children.
 This practice has grown out of my HIV practice (in the prison there is unfortunately a big overlap in the trans and HIV populations), and I believe it could be a natural extension of any practice that seeks to alleviate suffering.”